How AI Can Power Precision Neurotherapeutics, Stroke Recovery, and Expand Access to Care

 - Enabling home-based therapy that fits into daily life

-- Adaptive feedback and encouragement, helping patients stay focused and feel supported throughout their recovery journey.
+- Adaptive feedback and encouragement help patients stay focused and feel supported throughout their recovery journey.

 The result of enhanced patient engagement is a marked improvement in therapy adherence—an essential driver of successful recovery.
-BRAIN.Q’s AI-powered neuromodulation therapy has achieved adherence rates of 90% or higher.
+BRAIN.Q’s AI-powered Therapeutic System has achieved adherence rates of 90% in a phase 2 study.

 Examples of AI in Action for Stroke Patients